zimolzak/cv/README.md

 professor,** Baylor College of Medicine.
 I am a practicing physician with significant personal experience writing reusable **database, statistical, and machine learning** computer code for research.
-I unify large collections of fragmented data elements to into clinically meaningful concepts, thus making diverse clinical research studies possible.
+I unify large collections of fragmented data elements into clinically meaningful concepts, thus making diverse clinical research studies possible.
 This work is known by several names: *secondary use* of electronic health record data, *clinical research informatics,* or *phenotyping.* I interpret clinical language and systems for data pull engineers/analysts, or vice versa (interpreting technical language for clinical investigators).
 I access a data warehouse covering more than 20 million unique individuals, and billions of observations, from 1999 to